omarShiraz/MuslimPrayerCalendarGenerator/README.md

-Run the script to fetch prayer times for the specified year and city or longitude and latitude refer for further details on the API https://aladhan.com/prayer-times-api#tag/Monthly-Annual-Prayer-Times-Calendar/paths/~1v1~1calendarByCity~1%7Byear%7D~1%7Bmonth%7D/get bash
+Run the script to fetch prayer times for the specified year and city or longitude and latitude refer for further details on the API https://aladhan.com/prayer-times-api#tag/Monthly-Annual-Prayer-Times-Calendar/paths/~1v1~1calendarByCity~1%7Byear%7D~1%7Bmonth%7D/get
-Copy code
-python main.py
-This will generate:

 A prayer_times.csv file containing the prayer times for each day of the specified year.
 An prayer_times.ics file that contains the events and alarms for the prayer times.